Alekhya-Singh/Data-Analysis/README.md

   ![image](https://user-images.githubusercontent.com/43326618/61000948-73649f80-a356-11e9-8ba1-53b8c97bd9af.png)

-## Using hive to to find top 10 posts by the score, top 10 users by post score and the number of distinct users, who used the word Hadoop in one of their posts applicable
+## Using hive to find top 10 posts by the score, top 10 users by post score and the number of distinct users, who used the word Hadoop in one of their posts applicable

    Created a database schema and tables.
 Using HCatalog, stored pig results in tables created in Hive.